TL-System/ns.py/README.md

 * `TracePacketGenerator`: generates packets according to a trace file, with each row in the trace file representing a packet.

+* `TCPPacketGenerator`: generates packets using TCP as the transport protocol.

 * `PacketSink`: receives packets and records delay statistics.

+* `TCPSink`: receives packets, records delay statistics, and produces acknowledgements back to a TCP sender.

 * `Port`: an output port on a switch with a given rate and buffer size (in either bytes or the number of packets), using the simple tail-drop mechanism to drop packets.